nctu6/ollama/docs/docker.md

 Now you can run a model:

 ```
-docker exec -it ollama ollama run llama3.2
+docker exec -it unieai unieai run llama3.2
 ```

 ### Try different models

-More models can be found on the [Ollama library](https://ollama.com/library).
+More models can be found on the [Unieai library](https://unieai.com/library).